aki-au/aki-au/README.md

 - 🌱 I’m currently interested in statistical machine learning!
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me : aulagan1@jhu.edu (My LinkedIn is: https://www.linkedin.com/in/alakarthika/)
-- 🐕 I have 2 dogs: Cookie(a cat in a dog's body) and Pattu(the one in my profile picture).
+- 🐕 I have 3 dogs: Cookie(a cat in a dog's body), Pattu(the one in my profile picture) and Chinna(a mini Cookie but more dog than cat).

 <!---
 aki-au/aki-au is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.